scaife-viewer/explorehomer-atlas/README.md

 ## Sample Queries

-Retrieve a list of versions
+Retrieve a list of versions.
 ```
 {
   versions {